-Our Academy values: Achievement, Belonging, Confidence, Determination and Excellence alongside British values: Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of those with difference faith and beliefs are intrinsic in all we do.
+SMSC is vital to a well-rounded curriculum as it is embedded in everything the children learn and do.
+These skills are vital for children to function within society.
+We follow and refer to British Values within our lessons to help children identify their importance in modern day Britain.
+As part of developing SMSC I am always keen to hear from parents / carers who would be willing to share their knowledge and expertise with the children regarding their social, moral, spiritual and cultural development.
+Design and Purpose Our Academy values: Achievement, Belonging, Confidence, Determination and Excellence alongside British values: Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of those with difference faith and beliefs are intrinsic in all we do.
 The curriculum design enables connections to the lives and heritage of our children and their community.
 We encourage our children to make positive contributions and an understanding of our community and wider society.
 Within our provision we exemplify British values through the teaching of general behaviours within the Academy.
-British Values have strong links to the Social, Moral, Spiritual and Cultural (SMSC) aspects of the curriculum and during our schools assemblies, Religious Education and RSHE lessons from Early Years to Year 6.
+British Values have strong links to the Social, Moral, Spiritual and Cultural (SMSC) aspects of the curriculum and during our schools assemblies, Religious Education and PSHE lessons.
 SMSC stands for Spiritual, Moral, Social and Cultural Development.
 It underpins everything we do as a school.
 The spiritual development of pupils is shown by their:

-- ability to be reflective about their own beliefs, religious or otherwise, that inform their perspective on life and their interest in and respect for different people's faiths, feelings and values. - Sense of enjoyment and fascination in learning about themselves, others and the world around them - Use of imagination and creativity in their learning - Willingness to reflect on their experiences

-The moral development of pupils is shown by their:
+- ability to be reflective about their own beliefs, religious or otherwise, that inform their perspective on life and their interest in and respect for different people's faiths, feelings and values. - Sense of enjoyment and fascination in learning about themselves, others and the world around them - Use of imagination and creativity in their learning - Willingness to reflect on their experiences The moral development of pupils is shown by their:

-- Ability to recognise the different between right and wrong and to readily apply this understanding in their own lives, recognise legal boundaries and, in so doing, respect the civil and criminal law of England - Understanding of the consequences of their behaviour and actions - Interest in investigating and offering reasoned views about moral and ethical issues and ability to understand and appreciate the viewpoints of others on these issues.
+- Ability to recognise the different between right and wrong and to readily apply this understanding - in their own lives, recognise legal boundaries and, in so doing, respect the civil and criminal law of England - Understanding of the consequences of their behaviour and actions - Interest in investigating and offering reasoned views about moral and ethical issues and ability to understand and appreciate the viewpoints of others on these issues.
 The social development of pupils is shown by their:

-- Use of a range of social skills in different contexts - Willingness to participate in a variety of communities and social settings - Acceptance and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs

-The cultural development of pupils is shown by their:
+- Use of a range of social skills in different contexts - Willingness to participate in a variety of communities and social settings - Acceptance and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs The cultural development of pupils is shown by their: